lauringlab/COVID19SequenceCompile/README.md

 <b>Steps:</b>
 1. Compile full data set using pipeline code.
+2. Ensure there is a folder in [DropBox/MED-LauringLab/ProcessedGenomes] named the same as the originating PlateMap file
+3. In that folder, there should be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta
-2. Copy that file to [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv
+4. Copy the newly generated full_compiled_data.csv file to [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv
-3. Run prep_fasta_for_gisaid.py
+5. Run prep_fasta_for_gisaid.py

 This creates the following files:
 * plateMapName.all.consensus.final.gisaid.fasta
 * plateMapName.all.consensus.renamed.full.fasta

-That should be placed into [DropBox/MED-LauringLab/ProcessedGenomes/]
+That should be placed into [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]

 ---

 ##### Pangolin